 Show Quiz Results at the End of the Quiz

-You can choose whether you want to show someone their score, and a summary of how they did on each quiz question, when they finish the quiz.
+You can choose whether you want to show someone their total quiz score, and a summary of how they did on each individual quiz question, when they finish the quiz.
 The quiz results page only includes quiz questions—questions without scoring aren't included.

 Unlike Instant Results, the quiz results page only shows the respondent's own score.
 No one can see other people's scores.